 Generally The law of wills is a highly complex legal area.
 It cannot be fully explained in a publication of this nature.

 A few basic terms and concepts are explained below.

-"Probate" is the process by which a court supervises the accounting of a decedent's estate, the payment of debts held by the decedent, and the distribution of the remaining estate.
+"Probate" is the process by which a state court supervises the accounting of a decedent's (the deceased) estate, the payment of debts held by the decedent, and the distribution of the remaining estate.
 All wills must be probated.
 If the court finds the will valid, the court will follow the decedent's directions in the will, including the property distributions.
 If there is no will, the probate process is still required to distribute property by the laws of intestate (without a will) succession.

 The executor of a will is the decedent's personal representative.
 With court approval, the executor gathers and distributes the estate's assets and pays the estate's debts.
 A highly responsible person most familiar with your affairs, generally makes the best executor.
 Therefor, spouses generally appoint one another as executors.
 Always appoint an alternate executor in your will.

 A bequest is simply a gift made under a will.
 You may make "specific" bequests of your property.
 For instance, your will may state "to my brother, John, I give my coin collection."
 You may also make "general" bequests of stated amounts of money.
 Finally, you may give the rest or "residue" of your estate to a person or persons in whatever share or percentage you desire.
 This is known as a "residuary" clause or bequest.
 You may attach conditions to any bequest so long as those conditions are not illegal and do not violate public policy.